infinum/eightshift-docs/website/docs/basics/namespaces.md

 }
 ```

-For example, with the default setup, your project will have the namespace you defined in the setup process, but let's say you have the structure from the upper code:
+For example, with the default setup, your project will have the namespace you defined in the setup process, but let's say you have the structure from the parent code:

 - Your current namespace is: `CustomProject`.
 - Namespace for all packages used from Eightshift libs is `EightshiftBoilerplateVendor\CustomProject`.
 - Also, every package you additionally install will follow the same convention: `EightshiftBoilerplateVendor\SomePackageNamespace`.

-To sum it up, you don't need to change the default vendor prefix if you only run one theme or one plugin with Eightshift Boilerplate.
-But if you have multiple Eightshift Boilerplates installed, please change the vendor prefix on one of the projects.
+To sum it up: you don't need to change the default vendor prefix if you only run one theme or one plugin with Eightshift Boilerplate.
+But if you have multiple Eightshift Boilerplate powered themes or plugins installed please change the vendor prefix on each of the projects.